gordonjun2/social_media_analysis/README.md

 ### Included Analyses
 Please look into the respective Jupyter notebook for more explanations and details.

-1. **4chan Summariser** (*4chan-summariser.ipynb*)
+1. **Social Media Summariser** (*social-media-summariser.ipynb*)

-This notebook demonstrates a comprehensive analysis of recent posts from a selected 4chan board using the 4chan API.
-It focuses on scraping the latest discussions and extracting insights to create a word cloud of the most frequently mentioned terms.
+This notebook demonstrates a comprehensive analysis of social media posts from selected social media source, such as 4chan, Twitter (Hugging Face dataset), and Telegram.
+It focuses on retrieving data to create a word cloud of the most frequently mentioned terms.
 Additionally, the notebook employs a Hugging Face language model to summarise the content.

-The primary goal is to analyze sentiment and trends within the cryptocurrency community on 4chan's Business and Finance board.
-However, the approach can be extended to other topics and boards.
+The primary goal is to analyze sentiment and trends within the cryptocurrency communities.
 By integrating these insights with various trading strategies, users can enhance their understanding of market sentiment and potentially improve their trading decisions.
 <br>
 <br>